yegor256/blog/_drafts/_readme.md

 ## Contributors vs. Acknowledgements

 GitHub has a special tab in each repository, which is called "contributors."
-There is absolutely no reason to reproduce the list of them in the README file.
+There is absolutely no reason to reproduce the list in the README file.
-However, there is one reason: to help them promote themselves.
-In such a case, I would recommend creating a section (with a header) called "Acknowledgements," which should list the most active contributors, with their blog URLs, Twitter accounts, and so on.
+However, there is one reason: to help the contributors promote themselves.
+In such a case, I would recommend creating a section (with a heading) called "Acknowledgements," which should list the most active contributors, with their blog URLs, Twitter accounts, and so on.

-If you don't have anyone to acknowlege, don't make a noise by telling us who are the contributors.
+If you don't have anyone to acknowledge, don't make a noise by telling us who the contributors are.
 We know them, GitHub tells us.

 PS.
-Here is a short list of READMEs I like, which are not mine (if you think that yours is good too, [email](maito:readme-review@yegor256.com) it to me, I will review and add to this list):
+Here is a short list of READMEs I like, which are not mine (if you think that yours is good too, [email](maito:readme-review@yegor256.com) it to me, I will review it and perhaps add it to this list):

-  * _the list is now empty_ :(
+  * _the list is empty at the moment_ :(